datavortex/QuanSimBench/README.md

 ```
 ## You can test the ability of your computer to simulate quantum AQFT's as follows:

-1- First run the benchmark until completion with increasing number of nodes/cores until you get the largest number of qubits (first column).
-That usually corresponds to the largest number of nodes/cores you can run.
+1- First run the benchmark until completion with increasing number of nodes/cores until you get the largest number States/s in the last row.
+That usually corresponds to the largest number of nodes you can run.
 If the program hangs, report the last visible row.

 2- Verify that you get the "Pass=yes" result on all rows.